- This event has passed.

 Prize Money and Ranking Points

-The prize money and ranking points distribution for the tournament are as follows:
+The prize money and ranking points distribution for the tournament were as follows:

 Singles